Al-tekreeti/ML-Microservices/README.md

 1. <code>python3 -m venv ~/.env1</code>
 2. <code>source ~/.env1/bin/activate</code>

-Then, install the required libraries by running:
+Then, install the required libraries by running <code>make install</code>.
-<code>make install</code>
 The `Makefile` includes instructions on environment setup and lint tests.
 The dependencies are listed in the <code>requirements.txt</code>.
 Now, to run the application, you have the following three choices:
 1. Standalone:  `python app.py`
 2. Run in Docker:  `./run_docker.sh`
 3. Run in Kubernetes:  `./run_kubernetes.sh`